dila-ai/RSNA_2021_Workshop/README.md

 You should see multiple head CT images loaded onto the platform organized by presence or absence of hemorrhage:

-#### Step 5: Click on Advanced and Under the Hood.
+#### Step 5: Click on "Advanced" and "Under the Hood".

 ![Screenshot](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/img/img_1_4.png?)

-#### Step 6: Click Train and wait for it to finish.
+#### Step 6: Click "Train" and wait for it to finish.
 It may take a while for the training to start.

 ![Screenshot](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/img/img_1_5.png?)